KwatME/HotPlot.jl/README.md

 Design rich plot templates.

+### Minimize the time to ship.

-### Make the default plot templates publication ready.
+Make the default plot templates ready for presentation, publication, and impressing the audience.

 ## Install